 BOARD OF DIRECTORS

-Todd is the director of public policy for Clean Energy Fuels Corporation.
+Todd is the Vice President, Public Policy and Regulatory Affairs for Clean Energy Fuels Corporation.
 As a former CCA employee, he worked on alternative fuel advocacy and the improvement of atmospheric quality.

 George is the Regional Vice President for External Affairs and Environmental Strategy for the Southern California Gas Company.
 Prior to rejoining the Gas Company, George was Principal for the LA-based public affairs firms Greer/Dailey/Minter and GM Public Affairs from 2000 to 2013.
 George also had a previous term at the Gas Company from 1985-2000.